Become a sustainable Concordian

 We are a Fair Trade certified campus, and Concordia Food Services has ambitious targets for local and sustainable food sourcing.
 To encourage local and sustainable food at Concordia, look for the Aliments du Quebec and Fair Trade logos at all Concordia Food Services outlets!

 You can get your hands dirty by joining the Concordia Greenhouse or City Farm School.
-And you can also register for the upcoming Resetting the Table conference on food security, hosted by Concordia and the Concordia Food Coalition.

 Zero Waste Concordia